 Also, the variable retention time that is controlled by the flow regime, means that exposures can be pulsed in a way that is very close to that models predict will occur in real edge-of-field waterbodies after rainfall events and from drain flows etc. Facilitating useful Higher Tier Risk Assessment The E-Flows mesocosm will be available for risk assessment projects such as these, or any other research projects involving impacts or effects on lowland aquatic habitats from spring 2018 onwards.

 CHAP is one of four Centres for Agricultural Innovation and a key component of the government’s Agri-Tech Strategy.The simple fact is that climate change and a range of other factors including anticipated population growth and the degradation of ecosystems is making it increasingly difficult to meet the global demand for food in a sustainable way.
 To feed the growing world population, we must rely on increasing our crop yields.
 In turn, this will mean we need to make significant progress in both fundamental and applied science of plants, microbes and soils and including protection from economically damaging pests, pathogens & weeds.

-Why not download the Edge-Of-Field Waterbody Safety (E-Flows) Assessment Facility fact sheet - Europe’s most advanced edge-of-field water assessment facility
+Why not watch the Edge-Of-Field Waterbody Safety (E-Flows) Assessment Facility animation - Europe’s most advanced edge-of-field water assessment facility.

 Copyright © 2018 Fera Science Limited (“Fera”).
 All rights reserved.

 Registered Office: 30 Berners Street, London, W1T 3AB.
 Registered in England & Wales, No 9413107.
 Fera is a joint venture company of Capita Plc, 30 Berners Street, London, W1T 3AB.
 Registered in England and Wales No 02081330.
 VAT Registration ID: GB 618184140